 erinwyso says

-Amy, it’s best to use this within a day or two.
+Amy, it’s best to use this within a few days.
 I would not recommend freezing it — I suspect it would get very mushy once thawed.

 Elisa Hernandez says